Can Cherry Shrimps Live Without A Filter?

 • Don’t run any other equipment i.e. heater, light, etc. with the UPS.
 Just run the filter.
 It will save more power.

 • Don’t turn ON the UPS immediately after a power failure.
 Wait for a couple of hours.
-Your shrimps will do fine if there is no filtration for 1-2 hours.
+Your shrimp will do fine if there is no filtration for 1-2 hours.
 If the power doesn’t come even after 5-6 hours, then it is time to start the UPS.

 • Keep your shrimp tank heavily planted.
 The more plants there is, the better the environment will be.
 Also, plants will be able to provide a good backup in case of a long power failure.